-But what is a chorus in a song exactly?
-And what purpose does that serve?
-Below, we'll share everything you need to know about the function of the chorus and why it's one of the most important musical elements in any composition.
+But what is a chorus in a song exactly and what purpose does it serve?
+Below, we'll share everything you need to know about what a chorus is, its functions, and why it's one of the most important musical elements in any composition.
 We'll also share a couple of stand-out examples so you can hear the magic of a strong chorus.

 What Is a Chorus?

 So, what is a chorus in a song to begin with?
 Essentially, a chorus is the repeated section in a song that is usually the most memorable musical element that sticks with a listener.
 The general term "chorus" can speak to the classical definition of "chorus" from Ancient Greece, or the point at which everyone sings or plays a repeated instrument or vocal melody throughout a musical composition.

 Today, not every chorus will contain multiple voices singing the same melody .
 The modern definition of the chorus still emphasizes having a catchy, memorable melodic line that anyone could sing along to but in many cases, it's sung by just one voice, at least in the case of most pop songs.

 While choruses may seem simple, they are anything but writing a chorus can be challenging since it's arguably the most important section of a song.
 The chorus needs to encapsulate the main idea of a track, have a strong rhythm and melody, all within a couple of concise lines.